greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ## <a id="topic16"></a>Viewing Greenplum Database Server Log Files

-Each component of a Greenplum Database system \(master, standby master, primary segments, and mirror segments\) keeps its own server log files.
+Each component of a Greenplum Database system \(coordinator, standby coordinator, primary segments, and mirror segments\) keeps its own server log files.
 The `gp_log_*` family of views allows you to issue SQL queries against the server log files to find particular entries of interest.
 The use of these views require superuser permissions.

 -   [gp\_log\_command\_timings](#topic17)
 -   [gp\_log\_database](#topic18)